 At the moment Sketchfab assumes subframes, even if you use constant interpolation mode in Blender.
 A workaround in cases where constant interpolation is absolutely necessary is using a zeroscale for the bone or object for several frames (3 should work) and move the object in that time.
 (Think of a chimney emitting transparent spheres for smoke, you dont want them to fly back into the chimney because of that interpolation).

-The pose of No Animation in Sketchfab depends on the frame when you export it.
+The Static Pose in Sketchfab depends on the frame when you export it.